oliversavio/oliversavio.github.io/_posts/2021-01-24-learning-gradient-descent-with-code.md

 ---
 layout: post
 title: Demystifying gradient descent with code (Go)
-tags: [go, golang, machine learning]
+tags: [go, golang, machine learning, gradient descent, algorithm]
 subtitle: Understanding the gradient descent algorithm with Go code.
 katex: yes
 ---

 Gradient Descent is one of the most basic and fundamental algorithms in machine learning.
 In this post I'll attempt to explain how the algorithm works with Go code.

-If you are completely new to the gradient descent algorithm, I'd suggest watching the [Linear Regression with One Variable][ng-gd-vid] series of videos by Andrew Ng, he goes in great depth to explain the theory behind the algorithm.
+If you are completely new to the gradient descent algorithm, I'd suggest watching the [Linear Regression with One Variable][ng-gd-vid] series of videos by Andrew Ng, he explains the theory behind the algorithm in great depth.

 ### Motivation
 If you're a programmer like me, mathematical equations may not be intuitive and may even feel intimidating.
-I find that, converting those equations to code helps me grasp them better and make them seem not as intimidating as before.
+I find that converting those equations to code helps me grasp them better and make them seem not as intimidating as before.

 Gradient descent is one of the most fundamental algorithms used to find optimal parameters of machine learning models.
 In practice, you may rarely need to implement gradient descent on your own, however understanding how it works will help you better train complex ML models.